316austin316/Silent-Hill-3-Modding/README.md

 ### Features

-- Texture exporter and reimporter for Silent Hill 3 files
+- Texture exporter and reimporter for Silent Hill 3 files (PC)
 - Multiple format support (Currently .PNG and .bmp)
-- Texture viewer window (Coming soon!)
+- Texture viewer window (kinda slow but works)
 - Work in progress support for 8bpp and 4bpp images (8bpp swizzle works, 4bpp does not, palette data doesn't work at all)

 ## Issues